 The Helsieni mushroom farm

-Our mushroom farm consists of two ex-Reefer shipping containers in Kutojantie 12, Espoo.
-The oyster mushrooms love to grow in our substrate we make with organic materials like used coffee grounds.
+Our mushroom farm consists of two insulated shipping containers, where we grow delicious mushrooms, and a greenhouse built on them.
+The oyster mushrooms love to grow in our substrate of straw and used coffee grounds.
 Just next to the farm there is our office where all the Starter Kits and Growkits are prepared for you to grow your own mushrooms on your morning coffee grounds at home.

 Local Food – Fresh mushrooms